 Travelling to New Zealand is easy.
 For practical information and travel advice before you leave: www.newzealand.com/int/travel-guide

 Before travelling to a country, you need to know the basic facts.
 New Zealand is a small country, similar in size to Great Britain or Japan.
-With a population of just over 4 million people it is gloriously uncrowded.
+With a population of almost 5 million people it is gloriously uncrowded.
 Learn more about New Zealand here www.newzealand.com/int/facts

 www.auckland-airport.co.nz ~ +64 9 275 0789 or 0800 247 767 ~ firstname.lastname@example.org